JanakaAlwis/web_programming_project_g3/README.md

   Typography Styles: Different font choices to create a unique look for their portfolio.
 - Template Preview: Students can preview templates before applying them to their portfolios, ensuring the design perfectly aligns with their preferences.

-  **Generate a High-Quality PDF Portfolio:**
+**Generate a Professional Portfolio Display:**
-- Downloadable PDF Portfolio: Students can generate a professional, high-quality PDF version of their portfolio that can be shared with potential employers, academic advisors, or mentors.
+- Dsiplay Portfolio: Students can create a polished, high-quality portfolio to effectively showcase and share their academic achievements in a professional and impactful manner.

   **Other Potential Features (Optional):**
 - Mobile-Friendly Version: Ensure that the portfolio builder works smoothly on mobile devices, so students can access and modify their portfolio on the go.